Level is based on the FEMB Sustainability Standard.

 For further information, see certifying a product.

-Many criteria of the EU Circular Economy Action Plan (CEAP) and of the requirements for EU GPP Guideline for furniture have been included into the standard.
-The standard anticipates as well the content from the draft of EU "Ecodesign for Sustainable Products Regulation" (ESPR).
-This regulation will most likely be directly followed by a delegated act on furniture, for which Level is a good preparation.
+Many criteria of the EU Circular Economy Action Plan (CEAP), the requirements of the EU GPP Guideline for furniture, the criteria for EMAS and the EU Ecolabel as well as many of the criteria in EU Ecodesign for Sustainable Products Regulation (ESPR) have been incorporated into the standard.
+The ESPR regulation will most likely be followed by a Delegated Act for furniture by 2028, for which Level is also a good preparation.

 In the Level certification process, not only the product but also the facility or facilities that produced it, as well as the organisation of the facility itself, are all scored according to the sustainability criteria in the four impact areas Materials, Energy & Atmosphere, Management of Chemicals, and Social Responsibility.
 For futher information see Certifying a product.